 Ladies and gentleman… Ludvig Åberg is your 2026 Masters Champion.

 After being in contention on Sunday for his first two Masters appearances, Ludvig has all the experience that he needs to push himself across the finish line.
-A recent Sunday fade at The Players has properly motivated this young lad to step into the circle of greatness at the ripe young age of 26.
+A recent Sunday fade at The Players has properly motivated this young lad to step into the circle of golf immortality at the ripe young age of 26.

-Result: Masters Champion
+Pre Masters Prediction: Masters Champion